Azure/azure-quickstart-templates/101-event-grid-subscription-and-blob/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template creates Azure Blob Storage account and then creates an Event Grid subscription to that Blob.
+The parameters file includes an endpoint URL, but this URL is for not intended for your use.
+You should create your own endpoint and use that URL.
+To create a site that collects event messages, see [Create a message endpoint](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart#create-a-message-endpoint).

 `Tags: eventgrid`